ibm-cloud-docs/watson-assistant/phone-config.md

 - **Transfer failure message**: Add the message you want the assistant to say to a caller if the transfer to a human agent fails.
 The message can be up to 150 characters in length.

 - **Disconnect call on transfer failure**: Choose whether to disconnect the call after the failure message.
 This option is enabled by default.
 If this option is disabled, when a call transfer fails, your assistant can disconnect or process a different action.

+  If you choose to leave a call connected despite a transfer failure, Watson Assistant will initiate a new turn to determine the next step.
+It's important that the Assistant be configured with an Action or webhook that can handle this scenario.

 The phone integration supports disaster recovery by providing the ability to do a fast failover to another region instead of routing the call to a live agent when a service outage occurs.
 This is accomplished by sending a SIP 503 response to the upstream SIP trunking provider, instead of auto referring the call to a live agent when failures happen during the setup of a call.
 This 503 response can then be used by the SIP trunking provider to reroute the call to another region.
 If you want to take advantage of this capability, open a service ticket against the {{site.data.keyword.conversationshort}} service instance that requires disaster recovery.
 {: note}